0xNacho/mongodb-cluster-configuration-files/README.md

 ##RPs
 ``sudo mongod --config /etc/shard.conf``

-Once you've done tjat, you need to initiate your RPs:
+Once you've done that, you need to initiate your RPs.
+Connect to a host, that will be your PRIMARY node on your RP:

 ``rs.initiate()``